evental

 12 €

-Halberstadt's urban layout still makes it possible to trace the history of Jews as a religious minority in an exemplary way for the German-speaking world.
+Halberstadt's urban layout still makes it possible to trace the history of Jews as a religious minority - in a way that is exemplary for the German-speaking world.

-The walk begins at the Klaussynagoge in the former Jewish quarter below the Petershof - once the bishop's palace and later the seat of the Prussian government.
-The route passes through the Peterstreppe, the cathedral square, and the two oldest Jewish cemeteries, then returns to the lower town and ends with a visit to the art project "Und der Lebende nehme sich das zu Herzen..." at the site of the destroyed Baroque synagogue and the Berend Lehmann Museum in the Mikwenhaus.
+The walk starts at the Klaussynagoge in the former Jewish quarter below the Petershof - once the bishop's palace and later the seat of the Prussian government.
+The route leads via the Peterstreppe and Domplatz to the two oldest Jewish cemeteries, then back into the lower town.
+The walk concludes at the art project "Und der Lebende nehme sich das zu Herzen..." on the site of the destroyed Baroque synagogue, and at the Berend Lehmann Museum in the Mikveh House.